Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 • Visual Perception Skill:

 This week focus on the Draw Visual Perception worksheets and complete a shape drawing to draw items.
-Worksheets are available by clicking the links below or in the ABCJLM Visual Perception Workbook available to purchase.
-The worksheets increase in difficulty.
+Additional worksheets available in the ABCJLM Visual Perception Workbook.

 This page may contain affiliate links.
 Please read our disclosure policy.